Skip to main content

 Abstract:

 The majority of motor systems studies, particularly in large animals, have been correlational in nature, motivating novel perturbation studies to explore the generalization and causality of neural low-dimensional states.
-Here, I will share novel findings that motivate rethinking the low-dimensional structure of motor cortex.
+Here, I will share novel findings, enabled through perturbations (internal, external, and computational), that reveal the low-dimensional structure of motor cortex.
 Studies capturing freely-moving behavior demonstrate that the low-dimensional structure and dynamics of arm movements depend not solely on arm kinematics but also on the behavioral context.
 Longitudinal studies of arm reaching and high-electrode count (10^3 electrodes) recordings help define lower and upper bounds on the dimensionality of motor cortex.
 Windowed construction of subspaces within a behavioral session reveal that neural subspace axes are not fixed, but rapidly switching among a small subset.
-Finally, lesion studies uncover relationships between behavioral performance and neural activity spanning both spiking activity and the local field potential.
-Taken together, these findings indicate that to advance motor systems neuroscience, it will be important to 1) capture complex, rich behavior, 2) leverage high electrode count recordings, 3) carefully select dimensionality reduction methods, and 4) perform causal neural perturbations.
-Such advancements will be crucial for the successful translation of these basic science findings to novel clinical therapies for motor disorders such as stroke.
+Finally, internal perturbations can reveal stable features of the neural state.
+Lesion studies uncover relationships between behavioral performance and neural activity spanning both spiking activity and the local field potential.
+Human seizures are characterized by stereotyped alterations in brain-wide information.
+Taken together, these findings indicate that to advance systems neuroscience, it will be important to 1) capture complex, rich behavior, 2) leverage high electrode count recordings, 3) carefully select neural state modeling techniques, and 4) explore causal neural perturbations.
+Such advancements will be crucial for the successful translation of these basic science findings to novel clinical therapies for brain disease.

 Bio: